Subscribe to the City of Stories newsletter

 Respect the nature, particularly wildlife and farm animals.
 Please watch out for animals and birds, and do not disturb any creatures you might discover.
 Remember to stick to footpaths and bridleways, and other Public Right of Ways.
 Whilst a field or wood might look empty, animals may be nesting, or crops might be growing.

 Respect local communities.
 Keep dogs on a lead, and remember to bag and bin any mess they might leave behind.
-Don’t park outside people’s homes, or block routes.
-If you stop for a picnic, make sure you don’t end up on private land, and make sure to take any rubbish home.
+Don’t park outside people’s homes, or block routes and small country roads.
+If you stop for a picnic, make sure you don’t end up on private land, and remember to take any rubbish home.

 Check for any specific guidelines, and follow any local rules or signage.
 Plan ahead with Know Before You Go, and check which facilities are open (like toilets, cafes and car parks).